rwydaegh/goliat/docs/developer_guide/advanced_features.md

 - Thread safety: HTTP requests are executed in a thread pool to avoid blocking the GUI thread.

 For more information about using the monitoring dashboard, see the [Monitoring Dashboard documentation](../cloud/monitoring.md).

+## 9. System utilization monitoring

+The GUI includes real-time system resource monitoring to track CPU, RAM, GPU utilization, and GPU VRAM usage during simulations.
+This helps identify bottlenecks and optimize performance.

+### Architecture

+System monitoring uses two components:

+- **`SystemMonitor`**: Provides low-level system resource queries using `psutil` for CPU/RAM and `nvidia-smi` for GPU metrics.
+Handles missing dependencies gracefully (returns 0.0 or None if unavailable).
+- **`UtilizationManager`**: Updates GUI progress bars and labels with current utilization values.
+Called every second by a Qt timer.

+### Metrics tracked

+- **CPU utilization**: Percentage (0-100) using non-blocking `psutil.cpu_percent()` calls
+- **RAM utilization**: Used and total GB, plus percentage with/without cacheable memory
+- **GPU utilization**: Percentage (0-100) via `nvidia-smi` queries
+- **GPU VRAM**: Used and total GB, plus percentage utilization

+### Data collection and export

+Utilization data is written to CSV files (`system_utilization_DD-MM_HH-MM-SS_hash.csv`) for analysis and plotting.
+The GUI includes a dedicated "System Utilization" tab with time-series plots showing all metrics over the simulation duration.

+### Update frequency

+- Progress bars: Updated every 1 second via `UtilizationManager.update()`
+- CSV data: Written every 2 seconds (via `GraphManager` timer)
+- Plot updates: Refreshed every 5 seconds

+The monitoring system gracefully handles missing GPU drivers or unavailable hardware, continuing to track CPU and RAM even when GPU data isn't available.

+## 10. GUI screenshot streaming

+For remote monitoring scenarios (cloud deployments, distributed workers), GOLIAT streams GUI screenshots to the web dashboard, enabling visual monitoring of simulation progress without direct access to the worker machine.

+### Architecture

+Screenshot capture is handled by two components:

+- **`ScreenshotCapture`**: Captures all GUI tabs as JPEG images using Qt's `render()` method.
+Excludes the Progress tab (data sent separately via web bridge).
+- **`WebBridgeManager`**: Manages screenshot capture timer (1 FPS) and forwards screenshots to the web bridge.

+### Capture process

+1. **Timer initialization**: A Qt timer fires every 1 second (1 FPS) to capture screenshots
+2. **Tab rendering**: Each visible tab is rendered to a QPixmap using `render()` without switching tabs (avoids GUI jumping)
+3. **Compression**: Screenshots are compressed to JPEG format (95% quality) to reduce bandwidth
+4. **Asynchronous upload**: Screenshots are enqueued to the web bridge and sent via HTTP POST to `/api/gui-screenshots`

+### Screenshot format

+Screenshots are sent as multipart/form-data with:
+- Each tab as a separate file field (tab name sanitized for form field names)
+- `machineId` included as form data
+- JPEG format with 95% quality for balance between quality and file size

+### Error handling

+Screenshot capture failures don't affect GUI operation.
+Errors are logged but don't interrupt the simulation or GUI updates.
+If screenshot capture isn't available (missing dependencies, initialization failures), the GUI continues normally without screenshots.

+### Dashboard integration

+The web dashboard displays screenshots for each worker, allowing remote monitoring of:
+- Progress tab (via data, not screenshot)
+- System Utilization tab
+- Timings tab
+- Logs tab
+- Plots tab
+- Settings tab

+Screenshots are stored on the dashboard server and served via API endpoints (`/api/gui-screenshots/[workerId]/[tabName]`).

 For a complete reference of all features mentioned here and more, see the [Full List of Features](../reference/full_features_list.md).